yaap7/miSCripts/README.md

 Python3 script to quickly create a POC of user enumeration through a web application.

+## extract-data-from-pcap.py

+Python3 script to extract all data in TCP segment of an entire pcap.
+No filter implemented for the moment (please filter with tshark or wireshark).

 ## extract-infos-from-pcap.py

 Python3 script to all juicy information from a pcap file.
 Used for passive network recon.